WSilberstein/DH-Final-Art-Project/README.md

 if you want to download and access the site locally on your own computer the follow the following steps.

- 1. Clone the git repository onto your local machine
+ 1. Clone or download the git repository onto your local machine
  2. Open the index.html file on the web browser of choice.

 # Features